 Luckily, there’s a happy medium.
 Clever Real Estate connects you with pre-vetted, experienced local agents who can help you find your dream home, and put some extra cash in your pocket when you need it most with a home buyer rebate.

-Buying a home without a realtor isn’t necessarily for everyone.
+That said, buying a home without a realtor isn’t necessarily for everyone.
 Every home purchase is unique, and every home buyer has unique needs.
 Some circumstances in which you might not need a real estate agent are the following:

 If you're wondering how to buy a house from a family member without a realtor, the answer’s pretty simple.
 As long as you’re comfortable negotiating directly with the friend or relative who's selling the home, you can just get together and make a handshake deal.
-This is fairly common— almost half of all FSBO sales were between friends or family members.
+This is fairly common — almost half of all FSBO sales were between friends or family members.

 However, you might want to hire a real estate attorney to make sure all the paperwork and forms are correct.